 A little sign pointed the way to continue on through a little forest trail until we reached our lodge for the night at Kreuzeckhaus.
 18 km and 1200 m elevation later we were finally standing in front of the bar in the Kreuzeckhaus as a few portions of delicious looking cakes caught my attention.
 But my thirst was bigger and the urge of dropping exhausted on one of the many benches on the terrace more inviting.

-After dumping our packs in our rooms and changing into dry clothing, we were finally able to put up our feet.
+We dumped our packs in our rooms and changed into something dry, we finally found a nice seat to bum out.
 There weren’t too many guests in the weekdays.
 The host at the Kreuzeckhaus was a funny guy.
 He always had some special humor on his lips for his guests.
 Some hours later after a delicious, 3-course hearty meal, a few good laughs and conversations, we went to test the beds and quilts in our rooms.

 Day 2: The Alpspitz-Ferrata and Alpspitze 2620 m